JPETTomography/j-pet-framework-examples/UserDataClassExample/README.md

 ## Details of adding custom classes

- 1. Place the .h and .cpp files defining your class in the directory of your program
+ 1. Place the .h and .cpp files defining your class in the directory of your program.

+ 2. Edit CMakeLists.txt including the .h and .cpp files of your custom class in the `HEADERS` and `SOURCES` lists respectively.

- 2. Edit CMakeLists.txt including the name of your custom class in the `USER_DATA_CLASSES` list
+ 3. Edit CMakeLists.txt including the name of your custom class also in the `USER_DEFINED_CLASSES` list.

- 3. Include and use your class in your analysis modules just as any of the standard data classes (e.g. as JPetEevnt).
-CMake will automatically detect your class and build a ROOT dictionary for it.
+ 4. Include and use your class in your analysis modules just as any of the standard data classes (e.g. as JPetEvent).
+CMake will automatically build a ROOT dictionary for it.

 ## Notes
 Please be aware that your class will only be available to the program in whose directory it is defined and not globally in all framework-based programs.

+However, during compilation of this program a shared library `libUserClasses.so` will be created in the same directory.
+This library contains the definitions and dictionaries of the user-defined classes, therefore any other program supposed to use these classes can link to that library.

 ## Author
 [Aleksander Gajos](https://github.com/alekgajos)